 Do you watch anime?
 Do you love romance stories with a light-hearted feel to them?
 Then otome anime is just for you!

 So what is the meaning of Otome?
 Otome is a Japanese word meaning young maiden or girl.
-Otome anime is a genre of Japanese anime targeted towards female audiences.
+Otome anime is a genre of Japanese anime targeted toward female audiences.
 In Otome anime, the heroine is usually a girl who has just entered into adulthood and begins to have romantic relationships for the first time.

 Otome Anime often includes cute outfits for the characters as well as music from popular artists in Japan such as Kalafina and ClariS.

-It also features beautiful scenery like cherry blossoms falling on snow covered mountainsides or sakura petals blowing through a peaceful forest clearing.
+It also features beautiful scenery like cherry blossoms falling on snow-covered mountainsides or sakura petals blowing through a peaceful forest clearing.

 These visuals are not only visually pleasing but they evoke feelings of nostalgia in viewers because these images remind them of their own memories

+So, what does Otome mean and what does it refer to?
 Otome anime, which literally translates to “young lady anime”, are shows targeted towards a female demographic.

 Otome animes typically have romantic overtones or even end up as romance stories.
 They tend to be lighthearted and pleasant in tone when compared to more dramatic series with harsh tones, such as the shoujo genre.